bucc7/bucc7/README.md

 🗺️ - I'm from Italy 🍕🍕

-🤙 - You can reach me on Discord, my username is PaninoLogic0#7014
+🤙 - You can reach out to me on Discord, my username is PaninoLogic0#7014

 😄😄😄😄